 ADI seeks to communicate with members of the public both directly and through the dental professionals which make up the ADI's membership.
 The patient website www.consideringdentalimplants.co.uk was launched in January 2015, and the 16-page booklet 'Considering Dental Implants?
-A Patient's Guide to Dental Implant Treatment', has been distributed widely in the UK (ADI was pleased to offer 50 free patient information leaflets to members in 2018).
+A Patient's Guide to Dental Implant Treatment', has been distributed widely in the UK (ADI offers 50 free patient information leaflets to members each year).
+This was completely revised and updated in January 2021.
 Members of the public regularly call the ADI office for information.